Reed-CompBio/spras/docs/prms/strwr.rst

-RWR
+ST_RWR
 ==========

-RWR, or random walk with restarts, is a source and target dependent pathway reconstruction algorithm that performs PathRank on the input interactome, using its edge weights, prizes, sources, and targets.
+ST_RWR, or random walk with restarts, is a source and target dependent pathway reconstruction algorithm that performs PathRank on the input interactome, using its edge weights, prizes, sources, and targets.

 For a random walk with restarts implementation that does not use  sources and targets, see RWR.